 Cooking with your kid offers countless benefits as well, such as bonding time with you, and teaching learning concepts such as following directions, measuring, and fractions.
 Your kid will also learn the value of being helpful and that their help is appreciated, which will increase their self-esteem and sense of self-worth!

 Most weekends Sam cooks pancakes or waffles with his Dad.
-I like these pumpkin versions because they up the nutritional value and are a different color and texture from the regular pancakes/waffles.
+I like these pumpkin versions because they increase the nutritional value and are a different color and texture from the regular pancakes/waffles.
 Both versions are a little denser and more moist.
-They are sooooo good, even if you aren't a big pumpkin fan.
+They are sooooo good, even if you aren’t a big pumpkin fan.
 I like to top these with sliced bananas and maple syrup!

 1 1/2 cups all-purpose flour

 1 teaspoon cinnamon